Last updated on January 11, 2020 at 14:29

 Bacteria only have one RNA polymerase, but eukaryotes have three.
 RNA polymerase I, which is located in the nucleolus and transcribes rRNA, RNA polymerase II, which is located in the nucleus and transcribes mRNA and snRNA, and RNA polymerase III, which is also in the nucleus, but transcribes tRNA and rRNA.

 RNA is processed in many ways before it is translated into protein.
-The most important are capping, tailing, splicing, cleavage and polyadenylation.
+The most important are capping, tailing, splicing and cleavage.
 We call transcribed mRNA immature until it is processed in these manners.
 At that time, it becomes mature mRNA, ready for translation.

 Immature mRNA is composed by introns and exons.
 Introns are sequences that are not meant for translation, so they are “spliced out” (removed).
 They can be spliced out by enzymes called the spliceosome, or more precisely small nuclear ribonucleoprotein particles (snRNPs), or they can be spliced out by the enzymatic activity of the mRNA itself.
 The last way is called “self-splicing”.

 Alternative splicing can yield completely different products, very similar products, or anything in between.
 This works by splicing mRNAs differently.
 Consider the figure above.
 If every intron except intron “G” was spliced out, the mature mRNA, and the protein it codes for, would be different.
 By varying what we splice out and what we leave, we can change the resulting protein completely.